adityasolanki205/ML_Pipeline_using_Kubeflow/.ipynb_checkpoints/README-checkpoint.md

 1. **Setup**: First we will have to setup free google cloud account which can be done [here](https://cloud.google.com/free).
 Then we need to Download the data from [German Credit Risk](https://www.kaggle.com/uciml/german-credit).

-2. **Creating a input data**: Now we will create a clean input data on the Local Machine.
+2. **Creating a input data**: Now we will create a input data on the Local Machine.
 This provides basic step to wrangle , preprocess and save the data.
 You can also refer this [notebook](https://github.com/adityasolanki205/ML_Pipeline_using_Kubeflow/blob/main/German%20Credit.ipynb).
 This also provide a process to create model on local machine

 3. **Creating a Vertex AI Workbench and Cloud Storage bucket**: Here will we will create workbench and S3 bucket to be used in the process.